 The following Questions & Answers are intended to clarify the extent to which digital/online CPD is recognised for the purposes of the Society's CPD Scheme.

-G.1 Does digital/online material count towards the CPD requirements for Category 1 and Category 2 members?
+G.1 Does digital/online material count towards the CPD requirements?

-Yes - provided the content is relevant, it can be counted as CPD for Category 1 and Category 2 members.
+Yes - provided the content is relevant, it can be counted as CPD.

 Examples of material that may be appropriate include: